nayash/shortest-distance-approx-deep-learning/README.md

 #### Proposed Solution
 1. Get your graph data.
 2. Use algorithm suggested in <b>Node2Vec</b> paper to find feature vector embeddings for your graph.
+I have used the implementation of Node2Vec algo provided by original authors of the paper.
 3. Prepare your training/test dataset:
       a.
 Use Node2Vec to find feature embeddings for each of your graph nodes.
       b.
 Select a small number of landmark nodes (l) from all the nodes (n) of the graph, where l << n.